-The Mint Julep and the Margarita are both consummate springtime quenchers.
-They are also two drinks that are inextricably linked with holidays in the early part of May—the Kentucky Derby is held on the first Saturday of May, while Cinco de Mayo is, naturally, the fifth of May.
+The Mint Julep and the Margarita are two springtime drinks that are inextricably linked with holidays in the early part of May—the Kentucky Derby is held on the first Saturday of May, while Cinco de Mayo is, naturally, the fifth of May.
 At times this means that the two holidays fall on the same day, or at least the same weekend, which leads to the occasional two-in-one holiday.
 Often it gets nicknamed Derby de Mayo or Cinco de Derby.

-Clearly, this is not an officially recognized holiday, but it can be a fun excuse to imbibe some drinks and watch some horse races.
+While it’s not an officially recognized holiday, it is a fun excuse to imbibe some drinks and watch some horse races.
 However, the question becomes: which drink do you indulge in?
-Frosty silver cups filled with crushed ice, bourbon, and mint?
-Or a glass filled with tequila, triple sec, and lime?
-Well, with the Blackberry Mint Julep Margarita, from tequila expert Gaston Martinez, you can enjoy both drinks at once, with delicious results.
+Frosty silver cups filled with crushed ice, bourbon and mint?
+Or a glass filled with tequila, triple sec and lime?
+With the Blackberry Mint Julep Margarita, from tequila expert Gaston Martinez, you can enjoy both drinks at once, with delicious results.

 There are a couple of key elements to this drink, and the primary one is the use of crushed ice.
 This allows it to slowly melt and dilute over time, mellowing as it goes.
-Another is the choice of tequila — while a margarita will generally call for blanco tequila, the aged variety more closely resembles the bourbon that would traditionally be used in a julep.
+Another is the choice of tequila — while you would generally use a blanco or silver tequila in a Margarita, an aged variety more closely resembles the bourbon that you traditionally use in a Mint Julep.
 Using honey syrup rather than simple syrup also brings it closer to a traditional julep, with bourbon ordinarily lending it notes of honey.

-Using a stainless steel or, if possible, real silver julep cup is the best for this drink, allowing it to form beautiful crystals of ice on the exterior.
+Using a stainless steel or, if possible, silver Julep cup is the best for this drink, allowing it to form beautiful crystals of ice on the exterior.
 Furthermore, the wide mouth of the cup allows for more ice to be packed in like a snow cone.
-However it is far from necessary—if you can’t get your hands on a traditional metal julep cup, a highball or collins glass fills in just as well.
-That’s what Churchill Downs, the home of the Kentucky Derby, serves its juleps in, so it’s hard to impugn.
+However it is far from necessary—if you can’t get your hands on a traditional metal Julep cup, a highball or Collins glass fills in fine.
+After all, that’s what Churchill Downs, the home of the Kentucky Derby, serves its Juleps in, so it’s hard to impugn.